javatlacati/swiplwebtut/webspanish.md

 9_2 Serving on port 80
 ~~~~~~~~~~~~~~~~~~~~~~

-The simplest way to get your server onto port 80 to serve to the world is to have Apache reverse proxy.  if your server is on port 8000, add this to site.conf
+The simplest way to get su servidor onto port 80 to serve to the world is to have Apache reverse proxy.  if su servidor is on port 8000, add this to site.conf

 ----
 ProxyPass        /myserver/ http://localhost:8000/myserver/